vapor/docs/2.0/docs/auth/getting-started.md

 Auth's modular, protocol-based nature also makes it a great foundation for custom auth needs.

+!!! tip
+    Use `vapor new <name> --template=vapor/auth-template` to create a new [project template](https://github.com/vapor/auth-template) with AuthProvider and samples included.

 ## Package

 To use Auth, you will need to have the [Auth Provider](https://github.com/vapor/auth-provider) added to your project.